ODINcommons/Dawn/ODIN Constitution v0.1.md

 **6. The Culture** - Weaves stories, rituals, aesthetics, and intergenerational meaning.

 Each steward may **hold their role for 6 months**, after which **rotation is encouraged**.
-Stewards may be nominated, elected, or seld-declared; **provided their claim is witnessed and affirmed by at least two other active nodes.**
+Stewards may be nominated, elected, or self-declared; **provided their claim is witnessed and affirmed by at least two other active nodes.**

 ### 3.2 Decisions by Consent, Not Control